Rock of Gibraltar: Geology

-Today, the Rock of Gibraltar forms a peninsula jutting out into the Strait of Gibraltar from the southern coast of Spain.
+The Rock of Gibraltar forms a peninsula jutting out into the Strait of Gibraltar from the southern coast of Spain.
 The promontory is linked to the continent by means of a sandy tombolo with a maximum elevation of 3 m.
 To the north, the Rock rises vertically from sea level up to 411.5 m at Rock Gun Battery.
 The Rock's highest point stands 426 m near the south end above the strait at O'Hara's Battery.
 The Rock's central peak, Signal Hill and the top station of the Gibraltar Cable Car, stands at an elevation of 387 m.
-The near-cliffs along the eastern side of the Rock drop down to a series of wind-blown sand slopes that date to the glaciations when sea levels were lower than today, and a sandy plain extended east from the base of the Rock.
+The near-cliffs along the eastern side of the Rock drop down to a series of wind-blown sand slopes that date to the glaciations when sea levels were lower, and a sandy plain extended east from the base of the Rock.
 The western face, where the City of Gibraltar is located, is comparatively less steep.

 Calcite, the mineral that makes up limestone, dissolves slowly in rainwater.
 Over time, this process can form caves.
 For this reason the Rock of Gibraltar contains over 100 caves.
 St. Michael's Cave, located halfway up the western slope of the Rock, is the most prominent and is a popular tourist attraction.

 Fossils of Neanderthals have been found at several sites in Gibraltar.
 In 1848, a Neanderthal woman's skull was found at Forbes' Quarry, located on the north face of the Rock.
-However, its significance was not recognized until after the 1856 discovery of the type specimen in the Neander Valley.
+However, its significance was not recognised until after the 1856 discovery of the type specimen in the Neander Valley.
 Excavations in Gorham's Cave, located near sea level on the eastern side of the Rock, found evidence it was used by Neanderthals, and plant and animal remains in the cave gave evidence of Neanderthals' highly varied diet.

+Eastern face

+The Eastern Face of the Rock comprises steep cliffs and scree slopes descending to the sea, allowing little space for human habitation.
+In modern times a road (Sir Herbert Miles Road, named after Lieutenant General Sir Herbert Miles, Governor of Gibraltar 1913–1918) has been cut into the shore, its southernmost part being through a tunnel (Dudley Ward Way, named after Sir Alfred Dudley Ward, Governor of Gibraltar 1962–1965) in the rock.

+Towards the south-east end of the Rock close to sea-level is located Gorham's Cave, a UNESCO World Heritage Site.

 Fortification

-Moorish Castle
+Moorish castle

 The Moorish Castle is a relic of Moorish rule over Gibraltar, which lasted for 710 years.
-It was built in the year A.D.
-711, when the Berber chieftain Tariq ibn-Ziyad first landed on the rock that still bears his name.
+It was built in the year AD 711, when the Berber chieftain Tariq ibn-Ziyad first landed on the rock that still bears his name.
 The 17th-century Muslim historian Al-Maqqari wrote that upon landing, Tariq burned his ships.

 The principal building that remains is the Tower of Homage, a massive building of brick and very hard concrete called tapia.
 The upper part of the tower housed the former occupants' living apartments and Moorish bath.